bbauska/W3Cx-5of5/README.md

 I can look at the value of this property: it says 0.
 But if I built 2 objects, in that case the "new" keyword will call twice the constructor method.
 And the property of the class Hero will say I've built 2 heroes.
-If I\'m just uncommenting another one, here.
+If I&apos;m just uncommenting another one, here.
 The return value is 3.

-It\'s important to use this method, using the name of the class because it corresponds to a property of this class, to characteristics\...
+It&apos;s important to use this method, using the name of the class because it corresponds to a property of this class, to characteristics&#41;
-\"class Hero,
+&quot;class Hero,

-How many heroes have you created?\" Now, we can also have static methods.
+How many heroes have you created?&quot; Now, we can also have static methods.
 A static method can be some sort of utility method, some behavior method of the class itself.
-Here we\'ve got a class that defines a point, defined by its "x" and "y" properties.
+Here we&apos;ve got a class that defines a point, defined by its "x" and "y" properties.
 We can have a "distance" method for computing the distance between two points.
 We could have this located outside of the class and it will just use the coordinates of two points for computing the distance.
-But if it\'s meant to work only on points, it\'s a good idea to put it as a class method inside the point class.
+But if it&apos;s meant to work only on points, it&apos;s a good idea to put it as a class method inside the point class.

-Like this, when you will compute the distance between 2 points, we\'ll just call: Point.distance(), passing the 2 points as parameter.
-In plain text, it means: \"class point, please compute the distance between these 2 points that are instanced of your class\".
-When you\'ve got methods that are only related to instances of the class itself, it\'s a good idea to put it inside.
+Like this, when you will compute the distance between 2 points, we&apos;ll just call: Point.distance(), passing the 2 points as parameter.
+In plain text, it means: &quot;class point, please compute the distance between these 2 points that are instanced of your class&quot;.
+When you&apos;ve got methods that are only related to instances of the class itself, it&apos;s a good idea to put it inside.
 And you precede them by the "static" keyword.

 Because sometimes, you can call such methods without using any instance.